Ice2Faith/cpp-commons/README.md

 - however, I recoglized it's difficult for use c++, also it has STL
 - maybe is my lazy
 - so, I free time, this common package will be better
-# updae log
-- 2022-01-08 14:49
-	- add sort algorithm and order relative algo.
-	- add bits operate support
-	- add memory operate support
-	- modify File interface
-- 2022-01-08 00:28
-	- module use unicode16 string as String(U16String)
-	- extends String support Charset
-	- string and bytes transform according to the charset which you set
-	- add some algorithm , such find,sort
-- 2022-01-06 22:28
-	- unicode,utf8,gbk tranform supported
-	- and next, String will be base on unicode by UniChar32(unsigned int) instead of char*
-	- at least,in this pkg , all string type will be u32
-- more ...